 Medicare is open to people who are age 65 or older, younger people with disabilities and to those with End Stage Renal Disease.
 Learn more about Medicare eligibility.

 When is the enrollment period for Medicare?

 There are a few times when you can enroll in Medicare programs.
-The General Enrollment Period for Medicare Part A & B is between January 1 and March 31 of each year.
-Open Enrollment Period runs from October 15 and December 7 of each year and during this time:
+The Open Enrollment Period for Medicare Part A & B is between January 1 and March 31 of each year.
+Annual Enrollment Period runs from October 15 and December 7 of each year and during this time:

 - You can switch from Medicare Parts A & B to a Part C plan

 - You can switch from Medicare Part C back to Parts A & B

 - If you have or are signing up for Medicare Part A & B you can join, drop or switch a Part D prescription drug plan